SamBrooksh/NWNSamMod/Plan.md

 Find more Icons

-Modify nwscript.nss so that I can make it do getcasterlevel properly It may be better to create a new function for getcasterlevel(which) so it can get total of Divine or Arcane (or any other is I were to make it, or both for overlapping spells)
+Modify nwscript.nss so that I can make it do getcasterlevel properly It may be better to create a new function for getcasterlevel(which) so it can get total of Divine or Arcane (or any other is I were to make it, or both for overlapping spells) - I think doing this will be smarter
 This would allow for the modification of all the other spells rather easily - looks like may need to account for level loss as well?
 Should also add a metamagic function (one that applies all metamagic stuff) - would actually be a couple - one for each effect change I believe